MatthiasUlrich1/ioBroker.ankersolix2/README.md

 ### 2.4.2 (2025-04-12)
 - (MatthiasUlrich1) integration of object control.mode for controlling the mode of the Anker system manual or by script.
-- (MatthiasUlrich1) increased MaxPowerOutput Limit zo 4800W for using Power Dock -> adjustable in adminui.
+- (MatthiasUlrich1) increased MaxPowerOutput Limit to 4800W for using Power Dock -> adjustable in adminui.
    !!!Warning!!!
 Use at your own risk.
 Modifications to the code are amateurish and created with AI.
 This is not a clean integration.
    !!!Achtung!!!
 Benutzung auf eigene Gefahr. Änderungen am Code sind laienhaft und mit KI erstellt.
 Es handelt sich nicht um eine saubere Integration.